2 Corinthians 5 – Ambassadors for Christ

 i.
 “The apostle tells them, that if indeed he was beside himself in any of their opinion, it was to God, that is, for the honour and glory of God: or if he was sober, it was for their sake; in what temper so ever he was, it was either for service to God, or them.”
 (Poole)

 c.
-For the love of Christ constrains us: Paul is motivated – even pushed on by – the love of Christ, that is, Jesus’ love towards him.
+For the love of Christ compels us: Paul is motivated – even pushed on by – the love of Christ, that is, Jesus’ love towards him.
 Paul had to do what he did in ministry, because he received so much love from Jesus that it compelled him to serve others.

 i.
 This is the greatest foundation for ministry, wanting to give something to others because Jesus gave you everything.
 When we really receive the love of Christ, it touches us and makes us want to serve others.